linode/apl-docs/docs/ce-configure-teams.md

 ---
 slug: ce/teams
-title: Configuring teams
+title: Configuring Teams in CE mode
 sidebar_label: Teams
 ---

-When you are running Otomi in CE mode or doing local development, you will operate on values directly and have to commit them manually:
+When you are running Otomi in CE mode or doing local development, you will operate on values directly and have to commit them manually.
+Before you can start creating Services, Jobs and Secrets, you first need to create a Team.
+Follow these steps to create a team after deploying Otomi CE:

 ## Install Otomi CLI (optional)